klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 string8
 ````

-It may seems complex, but *becomes much more simpler* If we understand how to use the *Output Field Separator* `OFS`:
+It may seem complex, but *becomes much simpler* If we understand how to use the *Output Field Separator* `OFS`:

 ```` shell
 $ awk 'ORS = NR%3 ?
 FS : RS; END{print "\n"}' group.dat